codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-auth0.md

 ## 3. Define SSO settings in Auth0
-As the final steo in Auth0 SSO setup, return to Auth0, and then define the Login URI and Callback URL for the Auth0 application.
+As the final step in Auth0 SSO setup, return to Auth0, and then define the Login URI and Callback URL for the Auth0 application.

 1. From the sidebar, select **Applications > Applications**.
 1. In the **Application Login URL** field, enter `https://g.codefresh.io/login`.